 Basic earnings per equity share is computed by dividing the net profit attributable to the equity holders of the company by the weighted average number of equity shares outstanding during the period.
 Diluted earnings per equity share is computed by dividing the net profit attributable to the equity holders of the company by the weighted average number of equity shares considered for deriving basic earnings per equity share and also the weighted average number of equity shares that could have been issued upon conversion of all dilutive potential equity shares.
 The dilutive potential equity shares are adjusted for the proceeds receivable had the equity shares been actually issued at fair value (i.e. the average market value of the outstanding equity shares).
 Dilutive potential equity shares are deemed converted as of the beginning of the period, unless issued at a later date.
 Dilutive potential equity shares are determined independently for each period presented.

-The number of equity shares and potentially dilutive equity shares are adjusted retrospectively for all periods presented for any share splits and bonus shares issues xxi) Recent accounting pronouncements
+The number of equity shares and potentially dilutive equity shares are adjusted retrospectively for all periods presented for any share splits are supported by the contract of the property of the property